 Python Code – Recursion vs Iteration

-We understood what is recursion and how it works in Python, as we know all languages have different implementation of recursion for memory and computational optimizations.
+We understood what recursion is and how it works in Python, as we know all languages have different implementations of recursion for memory and computational optimizations.
 There can be a case where iteration would be faster than recursion.

-Here we would compare both recursion and iteration method to see how Python performs in both the cases.
+Here we would compare both recursion and iteration methods to see how Python performs in both cases.